attested-frontiers/openbanking.nr-server/README.md

     cp .env.example .env
     ```
 7. modify .env file with variables obtained earlier
+8. run the server:
+    ```
+    node src/server.js
+    ```

 ## Usage
 ### Option 1: Scripts
-Use standalone scripts to test and validate the payment flow:
+Use standalone scripts to test and validate the payment flow to simulate the "Frontend" :

 1. **payments.js**: Execute the complete payment initiation flow